 - Medical nutrition therapy

-Although it's not required, some nutritionists hold advanced degrees.
+Although graduate school is not needed to become a nutritionist, some nutritionists hold advanced degrees.
 There are several areas of concentration and research available to master's and doctoral students in nutrition.
 Students in graduate programs may focus on:

 - Sports nutrition

 - Agricultural and environmental sciences

 - Medical nutrition